kshedden/case_studies/methods/survival.md

 *Survival regression* is any method that aims to model conditional distributions $P(T|X)$, where $T$ is an event time variable possibly subject to censoring and/or truncation, and $X$ is a vector of explanatory variables.

-If $T$ is fully observed, specialized techniques may not be needed.
+If $T$ is fully observed, specialized techniques for survival regression are not needed.
 For example, we may regress $T$ or $\log(T)$ on $X$ using least squares or a generalized linear model (GLM).
 This type of direct approach has been extended to accommodate censoring and truncation, leading to the so-called *accelerated